bhamrick/precision_system/README.md

 * 1NT Nonforcing
 * 2♣️!
 Artificial game forcing.
 May have 4 card majors.
 Opener bids 4 card suits up the line.
 * 2♦️ Constructive raise
+* 2♥️!
+Weak jump-shift: Less than constructive values and long hearts
+* 2♠️!
+Weak jump-shift: Less than constructive values and long spades
+* 3♣️!
+Weak jump-shift: Less than constructive values and long clubs
 * 3♦️!
 Preemptive raise
 * If responder is a passed hand, all responses are nonforcing.
 * After a 1♦️-1M-1NT sequence showing 11-13 balanced,